Debmar-Mercury: Mercury Entertainment

 Mercury Entertainment was formed in 1999 by Ira Bernstein after his employer Rysher Entertainment sold its distribution operations to Paramount Domestic Television.
 The company handled advertising sales of the television show Tracker.
 In 2000, the company struck a deal with Paramount to co-distribute the series Queen of Swords.
 In 2001, Bernstein joined Lionsgate Television, temporarily folding Mercury into the company.
 After Bernstein left Lions Gate, the company was reestablished to partner with Debmar Studios to handle sales of its programming, such as South Park and Farscape.

 Debmar-Mercury

 In 2005, the two companies were merged into the new studio Debmar-Mercury.
 The company started its relationship with Lions Gate Entertainment, obtaining the syndication rights to its movie library, followed by the distribution rights to the television show The Dead Zone.

 On July 12, 2006, Lions Gate Entertainment acquired Debmar-Mercury as part of its expansion into television distribution.
 In November 2006, the company was awarded the syndication rights to Family Feud starting in the 2007–2008 season, and industry rumors suggested that the company could also syndicate some classic Goodson-Todman shows.
 On January 11, 2007, 20th Television picked up ad-sales for select Debmar-Mercury series in syndication.

-In April 2019, Debmar-Mercury moved its advertising sales deal from Disney's 20th Television to Viacom's CBS Television Distribution Media Sales.
+In April 2019, Debmar-Mercury moved its advertising sales deal from Disney's 20th Television to the CBS Corporation's CBS Television Distribution Media Sales.